eram/typescript-fsm/README.md

-TS State Machine (TS-FSM)
+TypeScript State Machine (TS-FSM)
 ==========================

-TS-FSM is a strongly typed finite state machine for TypeScript that is using Promises for async operations.
 Finite state machines are useful for modeling complicated flows and keeping track of state.
+TS-FSM is a strongly typed finite state machine for TypeScript that is using promises for async operations.
+I'm using this state-machine as a simple replacement for redux in some ReactJs based apps.
+Check it out [here](https://github.com/eram/tfjs-stack-ts/blob/master/client/src/components/server-status-card/statusCardModel.ts)

 Features:
 ----------